cisco/cisco-network-puppet-module/README.md

 ###### `svi_autostate`
 Enable/Disable autostate on the SVI interface.
 Valid values are 'true', 'false', and 'default'.
+This property is not supported on IOS XR.

 ###### `svi_management`
 Enable/Disable management on the SVI interface.
 Valid values are 'true', 'false', and 'default'.
+This property is not supported on IOS XR.

 --
 ### Type: cisco_interface_service_vni

 Manages a Cisco Network Interface Service VNI.
+This type is not supported on IOS XR.

 #### Parameters